Client: Indiana University, Bloomington and the Lilly Endowment

 Ralph Gilbert Studio, LLC

-The Lilly Library is one of the world’s great special collections libraries, housing millions of rare books and literary artifacts.
-As part of the renovation of the Library, the Lilly Endowment (Eli Lilly Pharmaceuticals) funded this mural project for a total of $500,000.00.
-These murals, almost 100 feet in length by 9 feet in height, reflect the library’s rich resources in world literature, history, the sciences, and the arts.
-This commission was conducted as an international competition.
+The Lilly Library of Indiana University is one of the great special-collections libraries in the United States, housing millions of rare books and literary artifacts.
+As part of the renovation of the Library, the Lilly Endowment (Eli Lilly Pharmaceuticals) funded this mural project.
+These murals, almost 100 feet in length by 9 feet in height, reflect the library’s rich resources in world literature, history, the sciences, religion, and the arts.
+This commission was conducted as an international competition and the award was based entirely on prior work and in-depth interviews with the selection committee.

-These murals are directly next door to the University’s concert hall, that houses a vast and historic cycle of murals by Thomas Hart Benton, America’s most famous muralist.
-My challenge was to create works that would stand up to comparison to his—so there was a high standard to live up to.
+These murals are directly next door to the University’s concert hall, that houses a major cycle of murals by Thomas Hart Benton, America’s most famous muralist.
+My challenge was to create works that would be of their own time, that reflected my sensibilities as an artist, but also hold their own in relation to the Benton murals.